 Follow @ljcsc on Instagram

-Meet the Team: Johan Brahme, MD
+Meet the Team: Johan Brahme, MD, Plastic Surgeon

 With three decades of plastic surgery practice in aesthetics, Dr. Johan Brahme is a veteran to the craft.
 Hear how he transitioned from cancer surgery to plastic surgery and the unique experiences he has had throughout his successful career.
 His goal...